menuclose

 Mobile trading apps

-The Interactive Investor mobile app is more basic than the website, with charting tools kept simple for the mobile app.
-You can access your watch lists, find investments, view basic research, and see stock price and market movements through the app.
+Interactive Investor’s mobile app is clean, reliable, and easy to use, but it is far more basic than the desktop experience.
+You can access your watchlists, find investments, view basic research, and see stock price and market movements through the app.
 Ideally, though, I’d like to see it offer more extensive charting features and more research to customers.

-Interactive Investor has recently launched a new ii Community mobile app, where you can discuss investments, stocks, and see the portfolios of other users.
+Interactive Investor also offers an ii Community mobile app, where you can discuss investments, stocks, and see the portfolios of other users.
 This is taking a similar approach to the likes of eToro, which already has an active social community.
-While the launch of a community platform is an interesting step into social trading for ii, and I particularly like the fact you can see others' portfolios, I think it’s a shame the community forum is not available in the main ii app.
+However, I think it’s a shame the community forum is not available in the main ii app.
 You have to download the separate ii Community app, which makes accessing it less convenient.

 Trading platforms

-I found the website both easy to navigate and laid out to make it easy to understand ii’s services and charges.
+Interactive Investor’s web platform is one of the best in the U.K., offering powerful tools, excellent usability, and advanced charting features suited to both beginners and experienced traders.
+I found the website both easy to navigate and laid out to make it easy to understand Interactive Investor’s services and charges.
 Through the ii website, you can see an overview of your portfolio, set price alerts for up to 10 investments, search for investments, and create up to 10 watch lists.
-You can also hold international currencies in your account to avoid paying foreign exchange, or FX, fees on every overseas trade.
+You can also hold up to nine international currencies in your account to avoid paying foreign exchange, or FX, fees on every overseas trade.

 Elizabeth's take: